thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

         title: Navigate to the "Advanced" tab, and then insert JSON from example below.
 After, click "Save";
     ===
         image: /images/user-guide/custom-translation/custom-translation-in-json-2-pe.png,
-        title: Check the translation is applied ("Home" menu item should be translated to "Pagina principale di un sito web").
+        title: Check that the translation is applied ("Home" menu item should be translated to "Pagina principale di un sito web").
 '
 %}